-Chelsea Manning Released From Jail, But Another Stint May Be On The Horizon
+Chelsea Manning Released From Jail But Another Stint May Be On The Horizon

 — Chelsea E. Manning (@xychelsea) May 7, 2019

-As The Inquisitr detailed several weeks ago, a federal appeals court judge recently rejected a request by Manning to be released.
+As The Inquisitr detailed several weeks ago, a federal appeals court judge recently rejected a request from Manning to be released.
 Despite the fact that Chelsea claimed her rights were being violated by the subpoena, the judge ruled that Manning would stay in jail until she testified or until the grand jury was no longer sitting.

 Manning has previously been offered immunity, but she insists she has already revealed what she knows.
 It is not clear at this point how and when this battle between Chelsea Manning and the Virginia courts will ultimately be resolved.